kaihendry/dabase.com/content/blog/Gsuite-Workspaces-breakdown.md

 Issues:

 1. Opaque room URL
+1. Difficult to find/join rooms since you need to go via a **Browse Rooms** dialog
-2. No pin / topic
+1. No pin / topic
-3. No way to link to a conversation
+1. No way to link to a conversation
-4. No way to reference a message in a reply
+1. No way to reference a message in a reply

 [Cloud search](https://s.natalian.org/2021-02-01/cloud-search.png) is of no help when it comes to searching in Chat rooms.
 However [Gmail